 - API to our database so that other systems access our cleaned data

-We have a long list of future developments, but as we are just 2 people, with 3 young children and a full time job time is limited.
+We have a long list of future developments, but as we are just 2 people, with 3 young children and full time jobs, time is limited.
 The following new features are under development:

 - Inclusion of data from trees on the search page.